deadalusai/requirejsexample/README.md

 All scripts are compiled for use with an AMD module loader.
 See `tsconfig.json` for the TypeScript configuration.

-1. In a `Development` release, scripts are loaded dynamically using RequireJS.
+1. In a `Development` release, scripts are loaded dynamically using SystemJS.
 This includes library dependencies.

 1. In a `Production` release, an additional optimization step generates a single